graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 - How to build bulletproof GraphQL infrastructure

 <!--
+- Perfect!
+Now that you know what v2 brings to the table, let me outline what we're going to build
-- ...we're starting with an empty directory and building a production-ready graphql federated gateway
+- We're starting with an empty directory and building a production-ready GraphQL federated gateway
 - You'll see JWT authentication, distributed subscriptions, dynamic log level switching, and much more
 - Everything we build today you can use in production tomorrow!
 -->